 Sleep Was a Side Effect

 What researchers did see, however, was that users were getting calmed and appeared to have an improvement in sleep.
 Trazodone then became known as an ‘off label’ drug for sleep issues because of the effect it had on users' ability to sleep.
 However, ultimately, it is not meant to be a sleeping pill and being an antidepressant, Trazodone does have a discontinuation syndrome and therefore must be tapered slowly.

 How Does Trazodone Work?

-Trazodone helps regulate serotonin, the natural mood stabilizer in your body, and blocks other chemicals in the brain that negatively interact with it.
+Trazodone upregulates serotonin, the natural mood stabilizer in your body, while blocking other chemicals in the brain that negatively interact with it.
 This causes users to feel more tired and relaxed which is why Trazodone is more commonly used as a sleep aid.

 Problems with Trazodone For Benzodiazepine Users

-One of the issues we see is for users taking benzodiazepines.
+One of the common issues is for patients taking benzodiazepines that then add Trazodone.
 They usually start taking Trazodone once the effects of the benzodiazepines stop working.
 This does two things.

 - It creates a greater dependency on multiple drugs.

 Overall, Trazodone is not just an antidepressant.
-It has affinitive qualities to it.
+It has addictive qualities to it.
 Users need to be educated about its actual purpose and how it alters the body long-term.
-Although Trazodone is not as addictive as benzodiazepines, users still have to taper off Trazodone fully.
+Although Trazodone is not as addictive as benzodiazepines, users still have to taper off Trazodone.
 Some may even have trouble getting off of it as they go through Trazodone withdrawal.
-It is no easy task.

 If you have found yourself addicted to Trazodone or other benzodiazepines or both, there is help.